 Most books on Wicca will give you rituals to perform throughout the year, but few will give suggestions about how to incorporate the celebrations more widely.
-Many students at Magicka School have young children and it can be a lovely idea to make the solstices family affairs.
-Those who have Wiccan friends or belong to a coven can similarly involve a group.
-Below we give many things that you might like to consider as well as a variety of useful suggestions that are suitable for either the midsummer or midwinter solstice.
+Many students of this work have young children and it can be a lovely idea to make the solstices family affairs.
+Those who have Wiccan friends, or belong to a coven, can similarly involve a group.
+Below you will find many things that you might like to consider, as well as a variety of useful suggestions that are suitable for either the midsummer or midwinter solstice.